🧩 Multimodal VLM¶

 -

-This paper integrates spatial grounding (referring + grounding) with image quality assessment (IQA), constructs the GIQA-160K dataset to fine-tune a multimodal LLM that generates quality descriptions with bounding boxes and spatial VQA, achieving significantly superior fine-grained quality perception over general-purpose MLLMs.
+By combining spatial localization (referring + grounding) with image quality assessment, the GIQA-160K dataset was constructed to train multimodal LLMs to generate quality descriptions with bounding boxes and spatial VQA, significantly outperforming general MLLMs in fine-grained quality perception.

 -